Integrate your dedicated server to AMS using the AGS SDK

 Launch a dedicated server

 .
-Otherwise, make sure that the dedicated server is connecting to the correct AMS Simulator by using the -watchdog_url
+Otherwise, make sure that the dedicated server is connecting to AMS Simulator at the correct port by using the -watchdog_url

 command line argument for Unreal or -watchdogUrl